Virtual Private Cloud-VPC – All You Need To Know in 2025

 • Implement multi-layered security – Use IAM (Identity and Access Management), Security Groups, and Network ACLs to restrict access.

-• Enable logging and monitoring – Services like AWS CloudTrail, Azure Monitor, or Google Cloud Logging can help track unauthorized access attempts.
+• Enable logging and monitoring – Services like AWS CloudTrail, Azure Monitor, or Google Cloud Logging can help track unauthorised access attempts.

 • Regular security audits – Conduct penetration testing and compliance checks to ensure data security.